opencv/opencv/doc/tutorials/introduction/crosscompilation/crosscompile_with_multiarch.markdown

     crossbuild-essential-arm64
 @endcode

-If you want to enable python3 wrapper, install these packages too.
+If you want to enable Python 3 wrapper, install these packages too.

 @code{.bash}
 sudo apt install -y \